ssh-user/ssh_port_scaner/README.md

-This project  wrote just for fun.
+This project was written just for fun.
 As far is I remember, it should be a part of complex combain to secure testing, but something went wrong.

 So it’s simple module to find open 22 (or other ports) at IP range.